 Applicants will be interviewed for their refugee status application.
-They may bring witnesses or a person who is able to speak English to assist them to tell their story.
+They may bring witnesses or a person who can speak English to assist them in telling their story.
 They must also bring supporting documents such as:

 - Birth Certificates

 - Photographs

 - Personal records

-- Research done about conditions in their home country, including newspaper articles
+- Research was done about conditions in their home country, including newspaper articles